michyli/kidrone/README.md

 ## Algorithm Description

 The core algorithm classes can be located at ```electron/engine```.
 The overall algorithm is implemented using a **Boustrophedon Cellular Decomposition**.
-For further clarity on this algorith, see the description [here](https://docs.google.com/document/d/13txw84tOc-ipvObAjZp5-afF4HjbdMIu_Dmh2Kdlvos/edit#heading=h.3xltt7wt8ggh) at the subheading **Method of Boustrophedon Path Generation**.
+For further clarity on this algorithm, see the description [here](https://docs.google.com/document/d/13txw84tOc-ipvObAjZp5-afF4HjbdMIu_Dmh2Kdlvos/edit#heading=h.3xltt7wt8ggh) at the subheading **Method of Boustrophedon Path Generation**.
 Further details can be found at the directory ```Path Planner Papers```.

 ### Classes
 - [Outline](Algorithm%20Documentation/outline.md)